 A\1 visa to Israel allows applicants eligible for Aliyah to work and study in Israel

-The law firm of Cohen, Decker, Pex, Brosh specializes in immigration and entry into Israel.
+Our law firm specializes in immigration and entry into Israel.

 In order to receive the visa, the applicant must enter Israel as a visitor and apply to the Population and Immigration Bureau near their place of residence.
 Documents must be submitted proving that the applicant is Jewish and / or eligible for aliyah.
 The documents must be in a language the Bureau employee can read (English) or translated into such a language.

-According to the Ministry of Interior procedure, the visa is valid for 3 years.
-However, the A\1 visa can be renewed for up to 5 years in total.
-An A\1 visa holder may also receive an Inter-Visa (re-entry visa) for the duration of their stay in Israel.
+According to the Ministry of Interior procedure, the visa is initially issued for a period of up to 3 years.
+However, the A1 visa can be renewed for up to 5 years in total.
+An A1 visa holder may also receive an Inter-Visa (re-entry visa) for the duration of their stay in Israel.

 What about those who want to stay in Israel after the visa expires without obtaining citizenship?